The AP Interview: Belarus admits Russia's war 'drags on'

 “We categorically do not accept any war.
 We have done and are doing everything now so that there isn’t a war.
 Thanks to yours truly, me that is, negotiations between Ukraine and Russia have begun,” he said.

-Lukashenko publicly supported the operation, alleging at a meeting with Russian President Vladimir Putin in early March that Ukraine planned to attack Belarus and that Moscow’s offensive prevented that.
-He said he brought a map to show Putin from where the alleged attack was supposed to take place, but offered no other evidence to back the claim.
+Faced with tough economic sanctions after he brutally suppressed the protests, the Belarusian leader started emphasizing a need to jointly counter Western pressure and met with Putin regularly, stressing their close ties.

-Earlier this week, Belarusian military announced snap drills that raised concerns in Ukraine.
-However, Lukashenko assured the AP on Thursday that the drills didn’t threaten anyone.
+Still, Lukashenko’s support of the invasion in Ukraine has stopped short of deploying his own troops in the conflict, and on Thursday he told AP that Minsk poses no threat to its neighbor, even as its military conducted drills this week.

 “We do not threaten anyone and we are not going to threaten and will not do it.
-Moreover, we can’t threaten — we know who opposes us, so to unleash some kind of a conflict, some kind of war here in the West is absolutely not in the interests of the Belarusian state.
-So the West can sleep peacefully.”
+Moreover, we can’t threaten — we know who opposes us, so to unleash some kind of a conflict, some kind of war here … is absolutely not in the interests of the Belarusian state.
+So the West can sleep peacefully,” he said.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine